 This site has successfully achieved the goal of restoring low quality non-native uplands into high quality native habitats.
 This project completed the 5-year maintenance and monitoring period in 2017 and received sign-off in spring of 2018.
-The mitigation area continues to thrive in 2020.
+The mitigation area continues to sustain mature native habitats in 2021.
 The site is dominated by native coastal sage scrub species including California sagebrush (Artemisia californica), black sage (Salvia mellifera), bush sunflower (Encelia californica), and native grassland species.